 However, it was not until the Principalship of the Rev George Monro Grant (1877-1902) that Queen's achieved a position as one of Canada's premier universities.
 The first of Queen's Canadian-born principals, Grant was an idealistic and forceful man, determined to build the college into a national institution.
 He was deeply religious and nationalistic and worked to produce graduates who would build the growing country in a spirit of dedicated service rather than material gain.
 Under his leadership, Queen's grew rapidly in size and prestige.
 By the end of his 25-year term, the college had more than tripled its size, gained a measure of financial security, and charted a course towards greater academic diversity.

-In 1893, Queen's established the Ontario School of Mining and Agriculture, forerunner of today's Faculty of Engineering and Applied Science.
+In 1893, Queen's established the Ontario School of Mining and Agriculture, forerunner of today's Smith Engineering.
 A graduate studies program was launched in 1889.
 And in the 1880s, it pioneered correspondence education in North America.

 Principal Grant died in 1902 and was succeeded by the Rev Daniel Miner Gordon, a fellow Nova Scotian.
 No one could replace Grant entirely, but the college continued to grow under Gordon's direction.
 The most important development in Gordon's term came in 1912, when Queen's separated from the Presbyterian Church - a move which brought it more in touch with an increasingly secular age.
 It was then that the college officially changed its name to "Queen's University at Kingston."

 Gordon retired because of failing health in 1916, two years into World War I.